Walmart manager kills 6 in Virginia in another mass slaying

 Police said the dead included a 16-year-old boy whose name was being withheld because of his age.
 The other victims were identified as Brian Pendleton, 38; Kellie Pyle, 52; Lorenzo Gamble, 43; and Randy Blevins, 70, who were all from Chesapeake; and Tyneka Johnson, 22, of nearby Portsmouth.

-A Walmart spokesperson confirmed in an email that all of the victims worked for the company.

 Pyle was a “lovely, generous and kind person,” said Gwendolyn Bowe Baker Spencer, who said that her son and Pyle had plans to marry next year.
-Pyle had adult children in Kentucky, Spencer said.
+Pyle had adult children in Kentucky who will be traveling to Virginia, Spencer said.

 “We love her,” Spencer said, adding: “She was an awesome, kind individual.”